jovalie/jovalie.github.io/content/about/_index.md

 enableComments = false
 +++

 Joan Puteri Zheng is a computer scientist based in San Bernardino County, California.
-She is currently a Researcher at SIFT and a home tutor with Professional Tutors of America.
+She is currently a PhD student studying Cybersecurity & Networking at Claremont Graduate University.
+She is also a Researcher at SIFT and a home tutor with Professional Tutors of America.